Subscribe

 • Deployed three load balancers to distribute the load among different microservices

-• Some parts of this platform were autoscalable by design.
-If the load surpassed a certain threshold, a new instance of a microservice was automatically created
+• Autoscaled some parts of the platform by design.
+If the load surpassed a certain threshold, a new instance of a microservice was automatically created.

-• We used six different databases — four PostgreSQLs and two MongoDBs.
+• Implemented six different databases—four PostgreSQLs and two MongoDBs.
 The PostgreSQL databases were scaled vertically when needed.
 While designing the architecture, we realized that some of the databases would have to be scaled rather often, so we adopted MongoDB for that purpose, as they are easier to scale horizontally.

-• Deployed asynchronous processing for better user experience.
+• Utilized asynchronous processing for better user experience.
 For instance, video post-processing was done asynchronously.

-• We opted for a third-party service provider’s facial recognition algorithm.
-So, we made sure to select a solution that was already scalable and incorporated it into our platform through an API.
+• Opted for a third-party service provider’s facial recognition algorithm.
+We made sure to select a solution that was already scalable and incorporated it into our platform through an API.

 Challenges you might encounter while scaling